 What is chiropractic and what does it mean at UWS?

 At University of Western States, chiropractic health care is viewed as a systems-based, whole-person approach to health and wellness.
 A Doctor of Chiropractic recognizes and honors the body’s innate mechanisms for adaptation and homeostasis, and understands that physical structure, biological function and mental well-being are harmoniously interrelated.
-Effective health care is aimed at optimizing and supporting the body’s natural self-healing and intrinsic regulatory systems to address the root cause of disease and dysfunction, not just to provide symptomatic relief.
+Effective health care is aimed at optimizing and supporting the body’s natural self-healing and intrinsic regulatory systems to address the root cause of disease and dysfunction.

 Why become a chiropractic physician?

-- Help others and make a difference in the lives of your patients.
+- Make a difference in the life of patients.

-- Provide aid to the sick, relief to the suffering and comfort to the health-compromised as a member of the greater health care community.
+- Participate in improving health and providing comfort as a member of the greater health care community.